Why choose this Tour?

 - Enjoy a peaceful boat ride on Phewa Lake and visit the World Peace Pagoda in Pokhara

 Join an unforgettable 11-day horseback journey through the Mustang region of Nepal, known as "The Last Forbidden Kingdom."
-This remote area of the Himalayas is rich in Tibetan traditions, stunning landscapes, and historic monasteries.
+This horse riding Nepal adventure takes you deep into a remote Himalayan region rich in Tibetan traditions, stunning landscapes, and historic monasteries.
 You will ride through high-altitude deserts, sacred sites, and charming villages, connecting deeply with the local culture and beautiful scenery.
 Mustang’s landscapes feature rugged cliffs, deep canyons, and vast plateaus, all set against the majestic Himalayas.
 Its isolation has preserved ancient traditions, and you’ll experience riding with traditional Mustang-style saddles made from wood and leather.
-This journey is more than just a horseback ride-it’s a chance to explore spiritual sites like Muktinath Temple, cross the famous Thorong La Pass, and visit beautiful villages like Kagbeni, Chuksang, and Marpha.
-Join this adventure for an incredible cultural and scenic experience in the heart of the Himalayas.
+This journey is more than just a horseback ride it’s a chance to explore spiritual sites like Muktinath Temple, cross the famous Thorong La Pass, and visit beautiful villages like Kagbeni, Chuksang, and Marpha.
+Join this adventure for an incredible cultural and scenic horse riding Nepal experience in the heart of the Himalayas.

 Itineraries Expand all